TABLE OF CONTENTS

 - Complete the pre-licensing course

 Many states have established pre-licensing courses to prepare bail bondsmen-to-be for the licensing exam.
-These classes typically cover everything a bail bond agent will need to know to operate within that state, including the basics of bail bonds and any relevant laws and practices.
+These classes typically cover everything a bail bond agent will need to know to operate within that state, including the basics of bail bonds and any relevant laws and requirements.

 After a bail bondsman candidate has successfully completed the course, they will now be eligible to take the state exam.
 In most states, candidates have one hour to answer 50 to 60 questions.
 A score of 70 or higher is required to pass, but many states will allow participants to retake the test if they fail.